 This basic nutrition course is designed to create an awareness of everyday healthy eating and physical activity necessary for a healthy lifestyle.
 This course discusses personal profiles, Body Mass Index, calorie needs, dietary guidelines, and chronic disease risk factors.
 Three hours of lecture per week.

-HLTH 200 MEDICAL TERMINOLOGY OF DISEASE Fall/Spring, 3 credit hours
+HLTH 200 MEDICAL TERMINOLOGY OF DISEASE

 Medical terminology will be presented from a disease viewpoint.
 Diseases will include a crosssection of several different areas such as skin, respiratory, blood, and neonatal.
 Three hours lecture per week.